Atman50/emacs-config/README.md

 Starting Emacs for the first time on a new machine loads all the packages/configuration loads.
 It takes some time on this first load since all the packages referenced need to download and compile.
 On subsequent Emacs invocations startup time is much better.
-The ability to simply clone and start is what makes this configuration **highly portable**.
-Note that some of the Emacs customization (see `custom.el`) are system (file system) dependent.
+The ability to simply clone and start is what makes this configuration **portable**.
+Note that some of the Emacs customization (see
+`custom.el`) are system (file system) dependent.
 I handle this by using git to create a stash of the localized changes for `custom.el` and then apply it whenever I take updated configurations from the repository.

-<a id="org7ed3f58"></a>
+<a id="orgb49225e"></a>

 ## Why a literate configuration

 Well mostly I wanted to learn how to do it, but also I was having issues with managing my initialization/configuration.
 FWIW this is the approach that I came up with.
-A simple 7 part `init.el` file with customization saved to its own file (that's read first).
+My  `init.el` file is simple and relies on the fact that customizations are saved to its own file and that these customizations are read in before the packages are loaded.

-What I've gotten out of all this work is a truly portable, documented configuration that works well for me.
-Please feel free to take whatever portion(s) you wish from this and make it your very own.
+What I've gotten out of all this work is a portable and documented configuration that works well for me.
+Please feel free to take whatever portion(s) you wish from this and make it your own.

-I have tried to make this configuration 100% portable meaning that on a new system (Linux or Windows at this point) with Emacs on it, I simple git clone this repository to =~/.emacs.d/~ and then fire up Emacs.
-Works every time for me.
+I have tried to make this configuration 100% portable meaning that on a new system (Linux or Windows at this point) with Emacs installed.
+I simple git clone this repository to `~/.emacs.d` and then fire up Emacs.
+Should work every time.

-<a id="org7cb5595"></a>
+<a id="org5692206"></a>

 ## `init.el` in a few small sections

-To get started with a literate configuration, I use this simple `init.el` file.
-Currently the `init.el` file used here contains only 16 lines of actual code.
+To get started with a literate configuration, I use a simple `init.el` file documented here.

 Here are the pieces of the `init.el` file explained.
 The line numbers are the line numbers from the `init.el` file from this repository.

-<a id="org1e0d90f"></a>
+<a id="org698f178"></a>

 ### Load the custom file